oddbird/oddleventy/content/blog/2024/generating-frontend-api-clients-from-openapi.md

 3. The frontend client is generated from the `openapi.json` file as part of the build step in CI and locally, and is not committed.

-> It's important that these patterns are enforced by tests and CI, and
+{% callout %}
-> integrated into our build steps.
-In addition, we have well-documented commands
+It's important that these patterns are enforced by tests and CI, and integrated into our build steps.
+In addition, we have well-documented commands that run the necessary scripts.
-> that run the necessary scripts.
+{% endcallout %}

 As an added bonus, I've found it quite helpful in code review to be able to look at the `openapi.json` diff in order to quickly understand what changes are